Books & Guides of Savoyard Cuisine

 The Farçon (or Farcit) of the Valley

-Often eclipsed by Tartiflette, the Farçon is an emblematic sweet-and-savory dish found in guides to forgotten recipes.
+Often eclipsed by the Tartiflette, the Farçon is an iconic sweet and savory dish found in forgotten recipe guides.
 Traditionally cooked for hours in a special mold (the farçon mold), it represented the Sunday dish left to simmer during mass.

 Preparation Tips